-Higher Penalties for Taxpayers Under Making Tax Digital
+Higher Penalties for Taxpayers Under Making Tax Digital: What You Need to Know

-This update is for taxpayers who are filing under Making Tax Digital (MTD) and want to understand why penalties can be higher than under the previous system.
+This update is for taxpayers who are filing under Making Tax Digital (MTD) and want to understand why penalties can be higher than under the previous system, especially where mtd accounting processes are not correctly followed.

-HMRC has introduced a new points-based penalty system for MTD submissions, which changes how late filing penalties are triggered and applied.
+HMRC has introduced a new points-based penalty system for MTD submissions, which changes how late filing penalties are triggered and applied under modern making tax digital accountants compliance frameworks.

 How Penalties Worked Before MTD